-Overall Jan 1 thru Mar 31, 2010 To Date
+Overall Apr 1 thru Jun 30, 2010 To Date

 Total Projected Budget from All Sources N/A \$8,141,000.00

 Total CDBG Program Funds Budgeted N/A \$8,141,000.00

 Program Funds Drawdown \$0.00 \$8,078,508.00

-Obligated CDBG DR Funds \$0.00 \$8,141,000.00
+Program Funds Obligated \$0.00 \$8,141,000.00

-Expended CDBG DR Funds \$0.00 \$8,078,508.00
+Program Funds Expended \$0.00 \$8,078,508.00

 Lower Manhattan Development Corporation - Environmental \$0.00 \$8,078,508.00

 Match Contributed \$0.00 \$0.00

 Program Income Received \$0.00 \$0.00

 Program Income Drawdown \$0.00 \$0.00

-LMDC PLANNING - ENVIRONMENTAL --- LMDC engages in broad planning and administration activities relating to the recovery, remembrance, and rebuilding efforts in Lower Manhattan, defined by LMDC as the entire area of Manhattan south of Houston Street.
-LMDC&rsquos planning activities include the site planning for the World Trade Center site and the areas immediately surrounding the site.
-The agency&rsquos planning activities also include the other neighborhoods in Lower Manhattan that have been affected by September 11th and its aftermath.
-Specifically, LMDC&rsquos planning activities include expansive analyses of Lower Manhattan&rsquos transportation, traffic, housing and related amenities, open space, retail development, and economic development capacity, needs, and potential.
-Based on these analyses, LMDC will develop and propose concept plans for specific areas and projects in Lower Manhattan.
-LMDC&rsquos planning activities have also focused on the administration of the competition and planning for the memorial.
-This activity provides for environmental consulting and review in connection with projects proposed for Lower Manhattan.
+LMDC PLANNING - ENVIRONMENTAL --- LMDC has engaged in broad planning and administration activities relating to the recovery, remembrance, and rebuilding efforts in Lower Manhattan, defined by LMDC as the entire area of Manhattan south of Houston Street, in the aftermath of the events of September 11th.
+LMDC&rsquos planning activities have included the general project plan for the redevelopment of the World Trade Center Site and areas immediately surrounding the site, including the selection of a design for the World Trade Center Memorial.
+LMDC &rsquos planning activities have also included the other neighborhoods in Lower Manhattan as well as expansive analyses of Lower Manhattan&rsquos transportation, traffic, housing and related amenities, open space, and retail and economic development capacity, needs, and potential.
+Based on these analyses, LMDC has developed concept plans for specific areas and projects in Lower Manhattan.
+Further development of the general and conceptual plans then takes place as part of a specific project activity.
+This planning activity provides for environmental consulting and reviews in connection with conceptual projects proposed for Lower Manhattan.
 HUD has authorized the use of up to 5% of the total grant to LMDC for costs associated with planning and administration activities, including costs for overhead, personnel, and consultants.